mauryavundrajavarapu/my-nextjs-blog/posts/sidquest11.md

 *If he hadn’t started stealing in the first place, maybe none of this would’ve happened.*

-*But that too began somewhere.He abandoned his father the moment he became a burden and stopped earning much money.*
+*But that too began somewhere.
+He abandoned his father the moment he became a burden and stopped earning much money.*
 *There was no love, only craving.*

 *I don’t know what the starting point is,but evil at any point leads to more and more evil.*